-Hospital and Medical Expenses, Claims Unpaid, and Aggregate Health Reserves - Hospital and medical expenses and corresponding liabilities include claims paid, claims processed but not yet paid, estimates for claims received but not yet processed, estimates for the costs of health care services enrollees have received but for which claims have not yet been submitted, and payments and liabilities for physician, hospital, and other medical costs disputes.
+- Claims Unpaid and Aggregate Health Reserves - Claims unpaid and aggregate health reserves include claims processed but not yet paid, estimates for claims received but not yet processed, estimates for the costs of health care services enrollees have received but for which claims have not yet been submitted, and payments and liabilities for physician, hospital, and other medical costs disputes.

 The estimates for incurred but not yet reported claims are developed using an actuarial process that is consistently applied, centrally controlled, and automated.
 The actuarial models consider factors such as historical submission and payment data, cost trends, customer and product mix, seasonality, utilization of health care services, contracted service rates, and other relevant factors.
 The Company estimates such liabilities for physician, hospital, and other medical cost disputes based upon an analysis of potential outcomes, assuming a combination of litigation and settlement strategies.
 These estimates may change as actuarial methods change or as underlying facts upon which estimates are based change.
-The Company did not change actuarial methods during 2013 and 2012.
-Management believes the amount of claims unpaid and aggregate health reserves is adequate to cover the Company's liability for unpaid claims and aggregate health reserves as of December 31, 2013; however, actual payments may differ from those established estimates.
+The Company did not change actuarial methods during 2014 and 2013.
+Management believes the amount of claims unpaid and aggregate health reserves is a best estimate for the Company's liability for unpaid claims and aggregate health reserves as of December 31, 2014; however, actual payments may differ from those established estimates.
 Adjustments to claims unpaid estimates and aggregate health reserves are reflected in the statutory basis statement of operations in the period in which the change in estimate is identified.